-This tutorial offers exercises corrected on particular cases (degeneration, large M, two-phase simplex).
+This tutorial offers corrected exercises on particular cases (degeneracy, capital M, simplex in two phases).

 A brooker needs, for its customers, 108 MWh of electricity for city 1 and 96 MWh of electricity for city 2.
 However, Kirchhoff's laws do not allow a distributor to target a single city for the energy transit.
 Two distributors serve these cities: Distributor A can send 12 MWh to city 1 and 8 MWh to city 2 per lot purchased; Distributor B can send 9 MWh to city 1 and 12 MWh to city 2 per lot purchased.
 The lots all have the same price.
 How many lots must the brooker buy to meet the energy demand of the two cities?
 Solve by graphical method and by the simplex.